ibm-cloud-docs/vpc/block_storage_vpc_expandable_data_volumes.md

    ```
    {: screen}

-   If the command returns `pvresize: command not found`, install the logical volume manager by running the command `yum install lvm2`.
+   If the command returns `pvresize: command not found`, install the logical volume manager by running the command `dnf install lvm2`.
    {: tip}

 1. Confirm the new file system size.
 The example shows 722352120 blocks.